Living in Kazakhstan

 We asked people how much they someone comfortably live on in Kazakhstan, they wrote:

 "The cost of living in Kazakhstan is generally considered to be quite affordable.
 Prices for basic necessities such as food, transportation, and housing are generally lower than in many other countries.
 However, the cost of living can vary depending on the city and region.
 For example, living in the capital city of Nur-Sultan is more expensive than living in smaller cities and towns.
-Additionally, the cost of living can be higher in areas with higher levels of tourism," said one expat in Kazakhstan.
+Additionally, the cost of living can be higher in areas with higher levels of tourism," wrote a member in Kazakhstan.

 What type of recreational facilities are in Kazakhstan?